cmacdonnacha/react-boilerplate/README.md

 &nbsp;

+## Host your production build locally

+This can be useful when testing production builds vs dev builds or checking how well your build is minified.

+1. `npm run build`
+2. `npx serve -s build`

+&nbsp;

 ## Updating dependencies

 `npm-check-updates` makes it easy to update your dependencies.
 All you have to do is run the following:

 1. `npm install -g npm-check-updates`
-2. `npm cu` which displays the outdated dependencies.
+2. `ncu -u` which displays the outdated dependencies and updates your `package.json` file.
 3. `npm install` which will then install the new versions for you.

 &nbsp;